← All insights

 They do not.

 Domain reputation does not travel.
-When a technical consulting firm enters a new market, they are effectively starting from zero.
-The challenge is not technical capability; it is building presence, proof, and pipeline fast enough that the window of opportunity does not close.
+When a technical consulting firm enters a new market, it is effectively starting from zero.
+The challenge is not technical capability — it is building presence, proof, and pipeline fast enough that the window of opportunity does not close before the investment runs out.

 The Credibility Gap in New Markets

 Consider a firm that has built a $10M business doing enterprise software implementations for the financial sector.
-They decide to pivot into the defense sector.
+They decide to pivot into the defence sector.
 The technical underlying work might be 80% identical.
-But to a defense contractor, a financial services case study is irrelevant.
-They speak a different language, have different compliance requirements, and buy based on different trust signals.
+But to a defence contractor, a financial services case study is irrelevant.
+They speak a different language, have different compliance requirements (CMMC, ITAR, FedRAMP), and buy based on different trust signals — specifically, whether your firm has personnel with appropriate clearances and whether you have delivered in a classified environment.

 The Timeline Reality Check

-Before executing a go-to-market (GTM) strategy, you must align your expectations with reality.
+Before executing a go-to-market strategy for a new vertical, align your expectations with reality.

 According to Klor Consulting, the B2B tech marketing cycle takes 12 to 48 months to fully mature, while the purchasing cycle for complex solutions takes 12 to 24 months [2].
 If you are entering a new vertical with zero track record, you are looking at a minimum 12-month journey to start seeing predictable pipeline.